pgtipping/Synthalyst/memory-bank/activeContext.md

    - Using a unified email service with SendGrid as primary provider and Nodemailer as fallback
    - Implementing comprehensive logging for all email activities
    - Standardizing email templates and categories
+   - Using SendGrid Inbound Parse for processing incoming emails
+   - Storing incoming emails in the database for tracking and processing

 2. **Admin Dashboard Design**: